 • Protection rules are configured for protected objects.

 By default, the basic protection rule module is enabled.
 You do not need to configure basic protection rules.
-However, you must configure protection rules for other protection modules to take effect.
-For more information, see Protection configuration overview.
+To enable other protection modules, you must configure protection rules for the modules.
+For more information, see Overview.

 View security reports